teched25xp264/teched2025-XP264/exercises/ex1/README.md

 Use "kyma [command] --help" for more information about a command.
 ```

-Alternatively, [Kyma CLI action](https://github.com/marketplace/actions/setup-kyma-cli) is already part of the automated CI/CD workflows and is available for installation in pipeline from the [github action marketplace](https://github.com/marketplace?query=kyma).
+Alternatively, [Kyma CLI action](https://github.com/marketplace/actions/setup-kyma-cli) is already part of the automated CI/CD workflows and is available for installation in pipeline from the [github actions marketplace](https://github.com/marketplace?query=kyma).

 ```